.

 Membership includes a Chair appointed from the AVAA Board and up to ten additional members chosen for their expertise, sector involvement, and geographic diversity.
 Appointments are made for a two-year term.
 The Committee meets online three to four times each year, supported by the AVAA National Office.
 Members cover their own costs when attending in person.

-If you’d like more information on the AVAA Membership & Professional Standards Committee, please contact the AVAA national office via membership@avaa.org.au or telephone 1300 928 165.
+For further information on the AVAA Membership & Professional Standards Committee, please send an email to member.engagement@avaa.com.au or telephone 1300 928 165.
+You can also stay up to date by following AVAA on LinkedIn, X/Twitter and Facebook.

 Auction, Valuation & Business News Updates